-- 2. Risks associated with the President's engagement as a University professor - (1) President's engagement as a professor at the University of Tsukuba i) Measures to avoid conflicts of interest
+- 2. Risks associated with the President's engagement as a University professor - (1) President's engagement as a professor at the University of Tsukuba

-Yoshiyuki Sankai.
-President and CEO of the Company, holds concurrent positions as a professor of the University of Tsukuba.
-Details of "i) measures to avoid conflicts of interest between the Group, the University of Tsukuba and ii) impediments to performance of duties as the President and CEO are as follows:
+Yoshiyuki Sankai, President and CEO of the Company, holds concurrent positions as a professor of the University of Tsukuba and Program Director of Cross-ministerial Strategic Innovation Promotion Program (SIP Program).
+Details of "i) measures to avoid conflicts of interest between the Group, the University of Tsukuba and NEDO (New Energy and Instustrial Technology Development Organization, acting as a Research Promotion Organization for SIP Program) and, ii) impediments to performance of duties as the President and CEO are as follows: